HoussemRomdhani/OpenIdConnectDemo/README.md

 	2. Run the Api
 	3. Run the angular client

-## Authorization Code Grant flow with PKCE
+## Authorization Code flow with PKCE